lrbmike/APIKeyRotator/backend/README.md

 ## Architecture Overview

-The Go backend adopts the **Clean Architecture** design pattern, ensuring high standardization and extensibility.
+The Go backend adopts **Interface Abstraction Architecture** with **Optimized Builds**, ensuring high maintainability and deployment flexibility.

-*   **Data Models**: Defined in `internal/models/models.go`, using a unified `proxy_configs` table to manage all types of proxy configurations.
-The structure is clear and easy to extend.
-*   **Business Logic**: The core proxy logic is abstracted into `internal/services/` and `internal/adapters/`, achieving high code reuse and logical decoupling.
-*   **API Routing**: Defined in the `internal/handlers/` directory, where each file is responsible for a functional module (management, generic proxy, LLM proxy), ensuring clear responsibilities.
+*   **Interface Abstraction**: Clean separation between business logic and infrastructure implementations using well-defined interfaces.
+*   **Infrastructure Adapters**: Pluggable implementations for different databases (SQLite, MySQL) and caches (Memory, Redis).
+*   **Optimized Builds**: Separate builds for lightweight and enterprise scenarios, reducing image size and dependencies.
+*   **Modular Design**: Each component is independent and can be easily extended or replaced.

 ## Project Structure